veg/phylotree.js/README.md

 ## Features

-* Capable of handling multiple selections.
+* Capable of handling multiple selection categories for comparative analysis.
+* Several mechanisms for selecting branches, including by clade, path to root, individual branches, internal branches, leaves, and branches that are nearby after layout.
-* Runs entirely in the browser, including Newick parsing.
+* Runs entirely in the browser, including Newick/PhyloXML/NexML parsing.
 * Can handle trees with thousands of tips.
 * Supports linear, radial, scaled branch, tip-aligned, and scaled tip size views.
 * The viewer can be constrained to fit in a given SVG box, or scale based on the size of the tree.